rajinder-yadav/tscli/README.md

-# TSCLI - TypeScript command line project creator
+# TSCLI - TypeScript Project creator

 The _TSCLI_ project is in the process of becoming a general purpose CLI project generator for TypeScript based code.